Gab0/straintables/README.md

 Having it installed on the system will enable genome group clustering to be totally independend from the alignment software, as MeShCluSt does the clustering on top of unaligned `.fasta` files.

+### Aliview [optional]

+This is the program called by the `view alignment` buttons, and you should have it in order to quickly access them from the viewer.

 # Usage